sitepilot-archive/flight/README.md

 | `flight compose {command}` | Run a Docker Compose command                              |
 | `flight up {options}`      | Alias for the `docker compose up` command                 |
 | `flight down {options}`    | Alias for the `docker compose down` command               |

+## Updating

+You can update Flight with `sudo flight self-update`, or by repeating the installation steps.